I only know my grandfather's face on the altar - Photo: NVCC

 Award Ceremony and Book Launch of Peace Stories

-The jury, including famous journalists, cultural figures and representatives of Tuoi Tre newspaper, will review and award prizes from the preliminary entries and choose to award prizes to the best entries.
+The jury, consisting of famous journalists, cultural figures and representatives of Tuoi Tre newspaper, will review and award the entries that have passed the preliminary round and choose to award the best entries.

 Peace Storytelling Award